rs9899/rs9899.github.io/aboutme.md

 subtitle: Welcome to my page
 ---

-My name is Inigo Montoya.
+My name is Rupesh.
 I have the following qualities:

 - I'm an awesome coder
 - I'm extremely loyal to my friends and family
+- I watch a lot of movies and TV shows
+- I love reading novels, mostly history fiction lately

-What else do you need?
+What else do you wanna know?

 ### Interests